NC records 3rd-highest daily number of new COVID-19 cases, 2nd-highest deaths

 The state also confirmed that COVID-19 was linked with 50 deaths, which matches the second-highest number confirmed on a single day at any point during the pandemic.
 Deaths are not all from a single day because they are reported as they are confirmed.

-There are also 1,395 people hospitalized with COVID-19 with 95% of the hospitals in the state reporting.
+There are also 1,395 people hospitalized with COVID-19 on Saturday, the last day for which data was available.
+That day, 95% of the hospitals in the state reported their COVID-19 patients.

+On Friday, the last day for which data is available, 7.9% of COVID-19 tests in North Carolina came back positive.
+That was enough to continue the week-long elevation of the seven-day rolling average for testing.

+On Nov.
+7, the rolling average for test positivity was 6.6%.
+It has risen each day since, reaching 7.6% on Friday.

 Comments